TCM-Inspired Tips on How To Reduce and Manage Cholesterol

 Drinking too much might bring weight gain and increase your triglyceride - another blood lipid.
 Healthhub suggests an average of two standard drinks a day for men and one for women, equivalent to about a can of beer or half a glass of wine.

-Transiting to an active lifestyle
+Transiting to an Active Lifestyle

 Regular physical activity plays a part in regulating lipid metabolism and keeping our weight in check: